 Pride and Prejudice was a cry for women’s agency a century before suffrage.
 So much for “sentimental beach reading.”

 The romantics and gothics wrote narratives ripe with sociopolitical subtext.
 In Emily Brontë’s Wuthering Heights, the character of Catherine Earnshaw withers (wuthers?), her true nature crushed by sociocultural pressure.
-Shelley’s Frankenstein is one of the most complex stories ever told, multilayered and the forerunner of modern science fiction—as famous for its rejection of nineteenth-century social norms as for its visionary speculations.
-Stoker’s Dracula brims with commentary about emerging industrialism, empowered femininity, homosexuality, and capitalism—all impossible for Stoker to express publicly, in his era, without the mask of fiction.
+Shelley’s Frankenstein is one of the most complex stories ever told, multilayered and the forerunner of modern science fiction—as famous for its rejection of nineteenth-century social norms as for its visionary speculations on life and death.
+Stoker’s Dracula brims with commentary about emerging industrialism, empowered femininity and its suppression, homosexuality, and capitalism—all impossible for Stoker to express publicly, in his era, without the mask of fiction.
 These were never mere entertainments, fluffy stories of tragic romance, mad scientists, and creatures of the night.

 These were powerful personal-political statements.

 The personal-political quality of contemporary fiction is no less present or powerful than it was for the romantics or the modernists.
-Sometimes graceful (re: Ondaatje),22 sometimes clumsy (re: Franzen),23 today’s literature is perhaps more concerned with identity politics and domesticity than were its forebears, but perhaps not; identity politics has been the politics of the last century, first blindingly white and now increasingly rainbow.
+Sometimes graceful (re: Ondaatje),27 sometimes clumsy (re: Franzen),28 today’s literature is perhaps more concerned with identity politics and domesticity than were its forebears, but perhaps not; identity politics has been the politics of the last century, first blindingly white and now increasingly rainbow.
 (Do identity politics actually belong to a more complete schema called civil rights?)
-Identity politics today are emblematic of contemporary literature, underscoring literature’s unavoidably political nature.24
+Identity politics today are emblematic of contemporary literature, underscoring literature’s unavoidably political nature.29

 Still, I can hear the affirmed escapists asking, “But what about the real beach reading?
 What about books that are just for fun?”